rudderlabs/rudderstack-docs/destinations/bingads.md

 ## Page

 You can make a `page` call to Bing Ads to record a page view.
-The SDK will send this data to Bing Ads.
+The SDK will send this data to Bing Ads with event type pageLoad.

 A sample `page` call is as shown: